 1. Customize your resume.

-If you are applying for a position in human resources, but your resume is highlighting your background in operations, it would seem that you are not fit for the role.
+If you are applying for a position in human resources, but your resume is highlighting your background in operations, it might seem that you are not fit for the role.
 Thus, it is best to customize your resume.
 First, identify which of your skills and accomplishments would show that you are qualified for the position you are eyeing.
 Next, highlight these in your resume.
 If you were an operations supervisor in your last job, but you would like to make the big leap to HR, analyze your work experience.
 How were you able to manifest the skills and traits of an HR practitioner in spite of being in operations?
 For instance, how did you develop your people?
 Were you able to create employee development programs?
 By highlighting these in your resume, you would still be able to show that you have the potential to be an excellent HR practitioner.

 2. Show and do not just tell.